Sean Schuster – Master Photographer in Fine Art

 Producing the highest quality fine art print isn’t just about taking the picture, that part has become increasingly easier given the digital era we live in; it’s being able to process and edit them that take an eye for detail.
 Every detail has to be considered, which is why every collectors edition is hand built to ensure the best quality, and is also the reason I work very closely with my printer to ensure every image comes to life.
 I use only the best Fuji Flex Crystal Archival paper which is museum rated to withstand UV rays.
 From there every print is completely encapsulated between a high quality plexi glass and an aluminum backing, keeping your image safe from anything that can harm it.

 Having made the choice to shoot primarily on film I quickly transitioned from relying on digital camera menus to obsessing over capturing light, and I feel this is where my inner artist comes out.
 It’s this uphill battle that keeps pushing me to perfect this skill.
 I am rewarded not only with the final results, but by looking back and realizing that each lesson I’ve learnt in front of the lens, has been put into action before I’ve even hit the shutter.
 After minutes, hours, or even entire days concentrating on one image, right down to the lighting and the mood, seeing the final print is just one of the many rewards as a photographer.
 So, did I always know I wanted to be a landscape photographer?
 The short answer to this is no, but it’s something that I couldn’t imagine spending my life without.
-I’m aspiring to one day open my own galleries, but in the meantime I am enjoying every minute, every click, every lesson and every smile it brings to those who enjoy my work.
+I am enjoying every minute, every click, every lesson and every smile it brings to those who enjoy my work.

 Since receiving a handful of international awards and a recent designation as a Master Photographer in Fine Art, I am focused more now than ever on finding what can only be described as ‘the perfect shot’.
 Getting to combine my desire for landscape photography and wanting to see the entire world has been not only a wholesome self-discovery but also my dream come true.